 If an alleged victim is asking the court to issue a protective order against you, first the judge must find “reasonable cause” to believe that the petitioner is in imminent danger of being harmed by you.

 Before the judge can order an injunction, he or she must weigh all relevant factors that the victim alleged in their petition, such as:

-- Whether you have ever tried to harm the petitioner, their family or friends.
+- Whether you have ever tried to harm the petitioner, their family, or their friends.

 - Whether you have threatened to kidnap or harm the petitioner’s children.